Squ1rre1/conex/README.md

-# CONEX: CONcept EXploration Unleashed
+# CONREC: Continuous Recommendation of Online Learning Videos Based on Concept Maps
 Swimming in the vast sea of online lectures
 ---
-**CONEX** aids in the continuous exploration of specialized concept(a.k.a knowledge) that is yet unfamiliar, derived from a vast amount of online lectures.
+**CONREC** aids in the continuous exploration of specialized concept(a.k.a knowledge) that is yet unfamiliar, derived from a vast amount of online lectures.

 ## Screenshots